ecklf/reddit-clawler/README.md

 Querying posts is paginated (100 items per requests) and can lead to rate limiting.
 To avoid this, you can provide a `--limit` flag to limit the number of requests for fetching a resource.
-This can be useful for subsequent crawling for resource.
+This can be useful for subsequent crawling.

 ### File format